skatsaounis/cna-hands/cgroups.md

     ```

 1. Change their CPU shares so that the process in the "realtime" group gets 75% of CPU 0
-   time, while the process in the "batch" group gets 25% of CPU 0 time:
+   time, while the process in the "batch" group gets 25% of CPU 0 time.
+Use 1024 as the "baseline"
+   value of CPU time, i.e. 100%:
     ```
     echo ??? > /sys/fs/cgroup/cpu/realtime/cpu.shares
     echo ??? > /sys/fs/cgroup/cpu/batch/cpu.shares